-If you love pattern, but don't have the money for wallpaper or new textiles in your home, stenciling a design with paint onto your wood floor may be the solution.
+If you love patterns, but don't have the money for wallpaper or new textiles in your home, stenciling a design with paint onto your wood floor may very well appeal to you.
 After all, paint is on the low end of the cost spectrum and it can always be painted over for a change or if you don't like the outcome.
 Whether you are stenciling an entire room or a small section of flooring (say, in the immediate square feet of an entryway), this project can be accomplished in a day's time or a weekend.
 The skill level?
 Beginner.

 Only one color is needed to create the stencil pattern, but you can make use of a second color by painting the entire surface in a contrasting shade first.

 Step 2 - Create a stencil (or buy one)

 Stencils are available in many designs at hardware stores, flooring stores, craft stores, and online, but can be created right at home in case you cannot find the design you had in mind.
 To create a floor stencil, purchase a clear piece of stencil plastic at the craft store---typically called blank stencils.
 This is the easiest material to use because it will not absorb paint.
 A stencil can also be created using cardboard, but once the design is cut out it must be covered with tape or sealed so it doesn’t absorb the moisture of the paint.
 If you're doing a simple geometric design you can also tape off the shape you want with painter's tape.